 Dr. McGaw and our Registered Nurse continuously monitor your blood pressure, pulse, oxygen saturation, EtCO2 and respiratory rates to ensure that you’re reacting normally throughout your procedure.

 While sedated, you’re able to respond to verbal commands but are so relaxed that it’s unlikely that you will experience pain, discomfort or anxiety.
 A local anesthetic is also used to ensure your comfort.

 General Anesthesia Sedation for Dentistry at Driftwood Dental is provided by our physician/anesthetist, Dr. R.B.
 Richardson.

-Dr. Richardson has provided General Anesthesia in the Comox Valley for over 20 years at St. Joseph’s General Hospital and at Driftwood Dental.
+Dr. Richardson has provided General Anesthesia in the Comox Valley for over 20 years at St. Joseph’s General Hospital and now North Island Hospital - Comox Valley, and

 Sedation for Dentistry includes General Anesthesia (GA).